A note about learning vim.

 - In a word, make your command repeatable as possible as you can,

-so when you find the next operator can be done by.
+so when you find the next operator can be done by., you`ll be happy.

 Tip 10: Use Counts to Do Simple Arithmetic